 Because she has a deep interest in the improvement of academic achievement for all students, Dr. Johnston is a Partner in Innovation and an active member of the Michigan Virtual University (Virtual High School) Advisory Council, Office of Educational Achievement and Assessment Advisory Council, and Rural Schools and Community Trust.

-Professionally, Dr. Johnston represents Ferris State University at the Michigan ACE Network and the Teacher Education Council of State Colleges and Universities (TECSCU).
+Professionally, Dr. Johnston represented Ferris State University at the Michigan ACE Network and the Teacher Education Council of State Colleges and Universities (TECSCU).
 She is also a member of a national group, Women in the Deanship.
-Dr. Johnston is the Chair of the Michigan Deans’ Council and President of the Michigan Association of Colleges for Teacher Education (MACTE).
+Dr. Johnston was the Chair of the Michigan Deans’ Council and President of the Michigan Association of Colleges for Teacher Education (MACTE).